MaaS-YT/.github/README.md

 ### The companion to my YouTube channel — where we take on real engineering challenges.

+*I study how machines learn.
+I build systems that actually do.*

 **Build it.
 Break it.
 Measure it.
 Understand it.
 Improve it.**

 [![YouTube](https://img.shields.io/badge/YouTube-Subscribe-FF0000?style=for-the-badge&logo=youtube)](https://youtube.com/playlist?list=PLVM9Nqm8zLE0)